-Although the DOMs instrumented with the old toroids were deployed into the ice earlier than those with the new toroids, the differences above are still noted when examining individual deployment years; therefore, the shape differences are not attributed to the change in the DOM behavior over time.
+Although the DOMs instrumented with the old toroids were deployed into the ice earlier than those with the new toroids, the differences above remain when examining individual deployment years; therefore, the shape differences are not attributed to the change in the DOM behavior over time.
 However, the DOMs with the old toroids were the first PMTs to be manufactured by Hamamatsu.
-A gradual change of the fit parameters was observed when ordering the PMTs according to their PMT serial number.
-Fig. 7 shows the change in the measured peak-to-valley ratio as a function of PMT serial number for the standard QE DOMs.
-Here, each data point represents a single PMT, and the vertical black lines indicate a PMT instrumented with the old toroid.
+A gradual change of the fit parameters was observed when ordering the PMTs according to their PMT serial number (i.e. their manufacturing order).
+Fig. 7 shows the change in the measured peak-to-valley ratio as a function of PMT serial number for the standard QE DOMs (blue) and HQE PMTs (red).
+Here, each data point represents a single PMT and the blue (red) data points indicate a PMT instrumented with the new (old) toroid.
 This is compelling evidence that the observed differences between the new and old toroids is due to a change in the PMT production procedure rather than version of AC coupling.